DimWebDev/thought-to-note-lite-be/README.md

 ---

 >[INFO]
 > For a comprehensive overview of how the Thought-to-Note Lite system works, including both backend and frontend components, please refer to the Central Documentation.
 This central guide explains the system architecture, setup, interaction, and testing in detail.
-To explore the frontend client, which interacts with this backend API, visit the [Frontnd Repository](https://github.com/DimWebDev/thought-to-note-lite-fe/tree/develop)
+To explore the frontend client, which interacts with this backend API, visit the [Frontend Repository](https://github.com/DimWebDev/thought-to-note-lite-fe/tree/develop)

 ## Overview